MicrosoftDocs/power-platform/power-platform/power-fx/expression-grammar.md

 &emsp;&emsp;&emsp;&emsp;`[@`&emsp;*Identifier*&emsp;`]`
 defines a *GlobalIdentifier* to consist of the token `[@`, followed by an *Identifier*, followed by the token `]`

 When there is more than one possible expansion of a non-terminal symbol, the alternatives are listed on separate lines.
 A subscripted suffix "opt" is used to indicate an optional symbol.
-For example,the production:
+For example, the production:

 &emsp;&emsp;*FunctionCall* **:**
 &emsp;&emsp;&emsp;&emsp;*FunctionIdentifier*&emsp;`(`&emsp;*FunctionArguments*<sub>opt</sub>&emsp;`)`

 is shorthand for:

-&emsp;&emsp;*FunctionCall* **:**
+&emsp;&emsp;*FunctionCall***:**
 &emsp;&emsp;&emsp;&emsp;*FunctionIdentifier*&emsp;`(`&emsp;`)`
 &emsp;&emsp;&emsp;&emsp;*FunctionIdentifier*&emsp;`(`&emsp;*FunctionArguments*&emsp;`)`